Dalma Recipe

 Garnish and Serve: Garnish the dalma with freshly chopped coriander leaves.
 Serve hot with steamed rice, roti, or even as a standalone dish.
 Dalma pairs wonderfully with a side of green salad and a dollop of ghee.

-Tips for Perfect Dalma Recipe :
+Tips of Dalma Recipe :

 Quality of Dal Use fresh and good- quality dal for the stylish results.
 Old dal may take longer to cook and may not give the asked texture.